LuizMeier/Zabbix/README.md

 # Monitoring CSV
-Monitoring cluster Shared Volumes with Zabbix
+Monitoring Cluster Shared Volumes with Zabbix

 The intention of this script is to monitor the health of your cluster shared volumes in an enviroment using Windows Server 2008 R2.